 A form of proxy is enclosed.
-Each proxy submitted will be voted as directed, but if not otherwise specified, proxies solicited by the Board of Directors of the Company will be voted in favor of the candidates for the election to the Board of Directors, in favor of the proposal to approve the Performance-Based Incentive Cash Compensation Plan for Executive Officers and in favor of ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2013.
+Each proxy submitted will be voted as directed, but if not otherwise specified, proxies solicited by the Board of Directors of the Company will be voted in favor of the candidates for the election to the Board of Directors, in favor of ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2014 and in favor of the advisory proposal to approve executive compensation.